How do I discover accounts to follow on Mastodon and the Fediverse?

 I thought Mastodon only allowed searches with hashtags?

-Until very recently, Mastodon searches were entirely based around hashtags.
-However, since version 4.2.0 (released in September 2023) Mastodon also allows full text searches where you just type what you want and it searches the entire texts of posts for matches.
+Before September 2023 Mastodon searches were entirely based around hashtags.
+Since then Mastodon also allows full text searches where you just type what you want and it searches the entire texts of posts for matches.

 ↩ Back to the front page